galasa-dev/managers/galasa-managers-parent/galasa-managers-zos-parent/dev.galasa.zos3270.manager/README.md

 ### Wait for the keyboard to unlock

-`wait for terminal keyboard`
+`AND wait for terminal keyboard`

 ### Wait for text on the screen

-`wait for "xxxxxx" in any terminal field`
+`THEN wait for "xxxxxx" in any terminal field`

 This will wait for the text to appear on the screen on any screen update.
 WARNING, the keyboard may not be unlocked when this statement finishes.

 ### Check single text on screen

-`check "xxxxxx" appears only once on terminal`
+`THEN check "xxxxxx" appears only once on terminal`

 This will search the screen for text xxxxxx and ensure it occurs once.
 This is immediate, will not wait for updates.